tbela99/gzip/README.md

 ## V2.4.1

--   Add a service worker for administrator with no caching because admin requests were cached by the web page service worker
+-   Add a service worker for administrator with no caching because admin requests were still cached by the website service worker

 ## V2.4